-If you’re like me and not keen on using your own spit, there’s good cheap anti-fog products available that do this for you.
+If you're like me and not keen on using your own spit, there are good cheap anti-fog products available that do this for you.
 Click here to see Amazon prices.

 It’s also normal to have to defog your mask between dives.
-Your spit will act as a de-fogger but will lose its effectiveness once you remove the mask at the end of the dive.
+Your spit acts as a de-fogger but does lose its effectiveness as soon as you remove your mask at the end of the dive.